olfp/pep8/README.md

 pep8
 Practical Education Processor based on pdp-8

-Includes an assembler, a simulator and a virtual teletype.
+Includes an assembler, a simulator and several devices, including a virtual teletype.
 An emulated scope display is available seperately (see scope dir).

+Binaries are build sometimes.
+Use the source if possible.

-To install download release (.deb) and install with "sudo apt install ./pep8-1.0-amd64.deb" or "dpkg -i pep8-1.0-amd64.deb".
+To install binaries download release (.deb) and install with "sudo apt install ./pep8-xxx.deb" or "dpkg -i pep8-xxx.deb".
 Currently only a Debian style package is supplied.